batteriescpp/batteriescpp.github.io/reference/assert.hpp.md

       << "y = " << y << ", z = " << z
       << " (expected x to be the average of y and z)";
   ```

+  **NOTE:** Diagnostic output expressions added via `<<` are never evaluated unless the assertion actually fails, so don't worry if they are somewhat expensive.

 ## Reference